 Using reference tracks as a way of informing your own mixing decisions is one of the most commonly recommended tips for music producers and audio engineers.
 The reason for this is simple: it’s a great method for comparing your own music to the music created by others to see if you can match the quality, volume, and dynamics.
 It’s also a great way of figuring out what you have to do to improve it, however, how does one go about it?

-3) Compare and contrast the dynamics of your mix with the reference track with the “Solo” and “Mute” buttons
+2) Compare the dynamics of your mix to the reference track

-5) Compare and contrast the mastered version of your mix with the mastered reference track
+4) Compare the mastered mix with your reference track

 Admittedly, one of the first problems you’ll run into when using reference tracks is that there is almost always a large difference in volume.
 It seems like professional mixers are always able to get their mixes to sound a lot louder, moreover, one has to consider the fact that the track has been mastered as well.
 In this tutorial, I’m going to explore how to go about using reference tracks in the simplest way possible.

 How To Use A Reference Track